giakomorssi/AI-Snake/README.md

-- 👋 Hi, I’m @giakomorossi
+- 👋 Hi, I’m @giakomorssi
 - 👀 I’m interested in Data Science and Programming
 - 🌱 I’m currently learning Python for Data science
 - 📫 How to reach me, giakomorossi@gmail.com